 Grid Reference: SH 83220 79847 Postcode: LL28

-Most guides tell you the hill is located in Rhos-on-Sea, but of course it should be the other way around; Rhos on Sea is actually located around Bryn Euryn!
+Most guides tell you the hill is located in Rhos-on-Sea, but of course it was here first, so should be the other way around; Rhos on Sea is actually located around Bryn Euryn!
 As I said before, you can’t really miss it once you know where it is, but this is how to access it:

 By car from the A55: Exit at junction 20 for Rhos on Sea.
 Follow signs for the B5115, Llandudno Road and stay on this road until you reach a set of traffic lights where you take a left turn into Rhos Road, following the brown Bryn Euryn Nature Reserve sign.
 Continue straight up here a short way to the junction with Tan y Bryn Road and you will see the access drive to the Reserve almost immediately opposite.
 The access is only really wide enough for one car, but the car park is just a few metres up on your right-hand side.